fccn/docker-nginx/README.md

 A docker image based on Alpine for Nginx with configuration support for reverse proxy and simplesamlphp.
 The following additional settings are used:

-- Nginx major configurations moved to $NGINX_OPTS folder (defaults to /opt/nginx) for easier overrides
+- Nginx configurations on $NGINX_OPTS folder (defaults to /opt/nginx)
+for easier overrides
 - Location of NGINX_OPTS and NGINX_ROOT folders can be set as build argument
 - Clean sites-enabled folder on $NGINX_OPTS/sites-enabled